Bykea’s Vulnerability Disclosure Program Policy

 Your participation in Bykea’s Vulnerability Disclosure Program (VDP) is subject to the certain terms and conditions set forth in this Policy.
 By reporting a vulnerability to Bykea, you acknowledge that you have read and agreed to fully comply with this Policy.

-All security vulnerabilities having a substantial impact on confidentiality and integrity of the user data is likely to be a part of the scope.
-Following are common examples:
+All security vulnerabilities having a substantial impact on confidentiality, integrity and availability of the user data is likely to be a part of the scope.
+Following are common examples but not limited to:

 - Cross Site Scripting (XSS)